sujon99/wp_k3s_fluxcd_gitops/README.md

 # WordPress on k3s with FluxCD GitOps

 This project deploys a WordPress application on k3s using FluxCD for GitOps automation.
-The setup includes MySQL database, MetalLB for load balancing, and NGINX Ingress Controller.
+The setup includes MySQL database, MetalLB for load balancing, NGINX Ingress Controller with custom Lua plugin for 404 redirects.

 ## Architecture